ErichDonGubler/git-assembler/README.rst

-It can be used to follow remote branches (such as pull requests) conveniently, test multiple patches together, work on interdependent branches easily while waiting for upstream to merge them...
+It can be used to follow remote branches (such as pull requests) conveniently, test multiple patches together, work on interdependent feature branches easily while waiting for upstream and so on...

 .. contents::